 All children with an EHCP receive an Annual Review where their targets are reviewed and new annual targets are agreed.

-If the school is unable to meet a child’s needs through their own provision then the SENDCo gathers all the information about the child from the teachers.
+If the school is unable to meet a child’s needs through their own provision, then the SENDCo gathers all the information about the child from the teacher.
 This will include the child’s strengths, details of the targeted support already given, which interventions have taken place and their effectiveness and the child’s academic progress against national data and expectations.

 The SENDCo works closely with the teacher and parents to make a referral for the child to the appropriate specialist service.
 The SENDCo will explain to parents how the process works and how they will be kept informed and have discussions with the specialist before and after their child has been assessed.
 For some services, parents are also provided with an information booklet/sheet from the service.
-The child is involved and will be asked a number of questions about how they feel they are getting on at school, their aspirations, what they enjoy, their strengths, and if there is anything with which the need help. .
+The child is involved and will be asked a number of questions about how they feel they are getting on at school, their aspirations, what they enjoy, their strengths, and if there is anything with which the need help.

-The school purchases packages from the RBWM Educational Psychology Service.
+The schools purchase packages from the RBWM Educational Psychology Service.
 It also accesses support from the Speech and Language Therapy Service, Early Help and also the Shine Team (ASD).
 The SENDCo also makes referrals to CAMHS.
 Parents give written permission for their children to be seen by each of these services.
-The SENDCo is the point of contact with each of these services and is responsible for reporting this information to the Headteacher.
+The SENDCo is the point of contact with each of these services and is responsible for reporting this information to the Executive Headteacher.

 Criteria for exiting the SEND Register